 Paul McCartney wrote this song, which is about a medical student (Maxwell Edison) who kills people.
 The lyric is whimsical dark comedy culled from McCartney's imagination.
 Growing up, his family loved to make up outrageous stories and tell tall tales, and this seeped into McCartney's songwriting, as he often made up characters for his songs.
 John Lennon, on the other hand, would usually base his songs on real people and events.

 Paul McCartney said of this song: "It epitomizes the downfalls in life.
 Just when everything is going smoothly, Bang!
 Bang!
 Down comes Maxwell's Silver Hammer and ruins everything."

 John Lennon didn't play on this song - he was not at the sessions for this because he was recovering from a car accident.
 Lennon abased the track in later interviews, saying he hated the song and that McCartney used way too much studio time recording it.

 The Beatles performed this in their movie Let It Be.

 This originally opened with a brief instrumental intro that was edited out.
-It was the same chords as the ending of the song. (thanks, Barry Kesten - Bellmore, United States)
+It used the same chords as the ending of the song.

 McCartney's handwritten lyrics for this song were sold at auction for $192,000.